 2. Pulse berries in a food processor.

 3. Pour juice into tall glass and top with berries!
 You can mix them in or let them "bleed" into your sunset!

-I created this recipe for a client who wanted a "spa day in a glass," and wanted me to use as many "powerful things" as possible.
+I created this recipe for a smoothie shop client who wanted a "spa day in a glass," and asked me to use as many "powerful things" as possible.
 This one is the most involved of all three, but is nice for a fancy, at-home spa day!

 - 1 Cup Homemade Nut Milk (walnut or almond)